jmarcosdias/wonderful/README.md

 #### Preparation of questions and corresponding options to answer

-For each game session, the program randomically picks up the set of questions and options to answer those questions.
+For each game session, the program randomically picks up the set of questions and the options for answering those questions.

 ![Preparation of Questions and Options](assets/doc-images/preparation-of-questions-and-options-to-answer.png)